-- I understand that Meath School will monitor my use of the IT systems, email and other digital communications - I understand that the rules set out in this Agreement also apply to use of school IT systems (laptops, email, VLE etc) out of school - I understand that the Meath School IT systems are primarily intended for educational use and that I will only use the systems for personal or recreational use within the policies and rules set out in the Meath School Online Safety policy - I will not disclose my username or password to anyone else, nor will I try to use anyone else's username and password - I will report immediately any illegal, inappropriate or harmful material or incident I become aware of, to the Online Safety Manager or in their absence another DSL.
+- I understand that Meath School will monitor my use of the IT systems, email and other digital communications - I understand that the rules set out in this Agreement also apply to use of school IT systems (laptops, email, VLE etc) out of school - I understand that the Meath School IT systems are primarily intended for educational use and that I will only use the systems for personal or recreational use within the policies and rules set out in the Meath School Online Safety policy - I will not disclose my username or password to anyone else, nor will I try to use anyone else's username and password. - I will report immediately any illegal, inappropriate or harmful material or incident I become aware of to the DSL (Online Safety Lead) or int heir absence a DDSL.